scstan/neocrawl/README.md

 <h1>neocrawl</h1>
 <br>
 <h4>DESCRIPTION</h4>
-<h5><strong>NEOCRAWL</strong> is built as a service/microservice that mediates any listing, finding or filtering request between an api and a neo4j database.
+<h5><strong>NEOCRAWL</strong> is built as a service/microservice or library that mediates any listing, finding or filtering request between an api and a neo4j database.
 <br>This service allows you to find/list any node from within your neo4j database using related nodes properties (from any relationship distance)
 <br>It was build as light as possible and it's only purpose is to generate appropriate cypher queries based on given filters and not intense processing </h5>
 <br>